VLRoman/chat-widget/README.md

 # chat-widget
-Chat widget jquery plugin
+chat widget jquery plugin

 You can chat with bot any time <br/>
-Also You can send attached file <br/>
+Also you can send attached file <br/>
 You can plugin anywhere you want <br/>
-It's very easy to install <br/>
+It's very easy to install. <br/>

 <h6>Enjoying</h6>